 Marinade the pork:

-Turn your oven broiler to low.
+- Turn your oven broiler to low.
 This will activate the top heat only.
-Place the bak kwa pieces back into the pan (I recommend lined with parchment paper for easy cleaning up).
+Place the bak kwa pieces back into the pan (I recommend lined with new sheet of parchment paper to prevent too much smokes in the oven).
 I highly recommend 3-4 pieces at the time.
 Place the pan at about 4th rack from the top.
 DO NOT walk away.
 You need to watch the bak kwa as broiling will burn the meat if you don't attend to it closely.
-When you are happy with the color, flip to the other side to let them broil
+When you are happy with the color, flip to the other side, brush with some honey and sprinkle with some white sesame seeds and et them broil again